gitpress/adventures/html/02_common_elements/_01_typography.md

 To indicate something is the top heading in a page we wrap our text with ```<h1></h1>```.
 And to indicate a header of the lowest importance we use ```<h6></h6>```.

+> HTML is what we call a **"case insensitive"** markup language.
+In plain English this means that it doesn't matter if you capitalize your tags or not.
+The browser just doesn't care.
+This is in contrast with nearly everything else you'll use to build products for the web.
+CSS, JavaScript, Ruby etc. all take capitalization very seriously.
+>
+> In HTML, H1 and h1 are the same thing.
+>
+> In JavaScript, CamelCase and camelcase are not and you would experience errors if you expected them to refer to the same large African creature.

 You should generally treat headings as gears in your car.
 You start with the first, move to second and then third.
 Whenever you start moving, you start low and progress up.
 So, if you need to start a new section you start and move up.

 There is a slight caveat here.
 It is best to only use one ```<h1></h1>``` per page.